Introduction

 Copy and keep safe

-You've now gone through all the steps required to get an uncontested divorce in Supreme Court.
+You've now gone through all the steps required to get a joint uncontested divorce in Supreme Court.
 Thank you for using our step-by-step guide.

 People react differently to things.
 Whatever you feel now is okay.